A class of 2x2 correlated random-matrix models with Brody spacing distribution: Simple Non-Symmetric Models

-The following three subsections consider simple trimmed, cropped, and pruned sub-classes of models that derive from the general model (\ref{MBG1}).
-The understanding is that these models are among the most basic $2\times2$ (correlated) models possessing Brody spacing distributions and that (if desired) the random functions $\{g_1(X),g_2(X),h(T)\}$ can be judiciously added to incorporate additional randomization (i.e., reduce correlation) and/or impose independence between particular matrix elements.
+Simple trimmed, cropped, and pruned sub-classes of models are (under condition (\ref{condhs})) typically non-symmetric.
+The following three subsections consider (in turn) a low-order example of each aforementioned type.
+The understanding is that these non-symmetric models are among the most basic $2\times2$ (correlated) models possessing Brody spacing distributions and that (if desired) the random functions $\{g_1(X),g_2(X),h(T)\}$ can be judiciously added to incorporate additional randomization (i.e., reduce correlation) and/or impose independence between particular matrix elements.